jjjw420/splunk-ibm-websphere-mq-add-on/README.md

 ## Dependencies

 * Splunk 6.0+
-* PyMQI 1.2+
+* PyMQI 1.5+
 * ctypes library for Python
 * IBM Websphere MQ Client Libraries V7+
 * Only currently supported on Linux (but Windows (and any other platform) should be possible if the platform versions of the PyMQI and ctypes libraries are installed)

 ## Setup

 * Install the IBM Websphere MQ client.
+Ensure that the user that runs splunk has access to the MQ client libraries.
+The easiest way to achieve this is to add the MQ client library locations (generaly /opt/mqm/lib) to the dynamic loader configuration (ld.so.conf).
 * Get and build the PyMQI library.
 You can download from here: https://github.com/dsuch/pymqi
 * Untar the MQ modular input release to your $SPLUNK_HOME/etc/apps directory.
 * Copy the built PyMQI library to the $SPLUNK_HOME/etc/apps/mq_ta/bin folder.
 * Copy python c_types library directory to the $SPLUNK_HOME/etc/apps/mq_ta/bin directory.
+Splunk's Python interpreter is built with UCS-2.
+Make sure you use a compatible _ctypes.so library.
 * Ensure that the pymqi and ctypes libraries can be imported when using the Splunk Python interpreter.
 * Restart Splunk

 ## Response Handlers
 ### DefaultQueueResponseHandler